-On 30 November 2026, the Class B shares were converted into the more valuable Class A shares.
-The contingent event referred to above did happen, so this will have been a 'chargeable event' and triggered a further income tax charge on Stephanie.
+On 30 November 2026, the Class B shares are converted into the more valuable Class A shares.
+The contingent event referred to above did happen, so this is a 'chargeable event' and triggers a further income tax charge on Stephanie.

-That tax charge is calculated as follows:
+The tax charge is calculated as follows: